autocorr/faust_line_imaging/docs/source/recipes.rst

 sign" button.

 Restarting ``tclean`` can also be performed without using the interactive mode.
-One example usage may be cleaning the
+One example usage may be cleaning to a shallow depth, inspecting the results or applying a few tweaks, and then cleaning more deeply.

 .. code-block:: python